olange/web-components-primer/live-coding/01-live-custom-element/README.md

 # Example of custom element, live in the browser console

-Open [about:blank](about:blank) browser window, then the console and elements views of developer tools (CMD-ALT-I).
+Open <a href="about:blank">about:blank</a> browser window, then the console and elements views of developer tools (CMD-ALT-I).

 <img height="400" src="01-live-custom-element(step02).png" />

-Observe that no library is needed, no compilation step — the definition and upgrade of the custom element are immediate.

-## In the DOM inspector
+## 1. Add ‹my-element› tag in the DOM inspector

 The tag ‹my-element› is first unknown to the browser — it will just get ignored.